wasmerio/wasmer/lib/compiler-singlepass/README.md

-The fact that singlepass is not prone to JIT bombs and offers a very predictable compilation speed makes it ideal for **blockchains** and other systems where fast and consisten compilation times are very critical.
+The fact that singlepass is not prone to JIT bombs and offers a very predictable compilation speed makes it ideal for **blockchains** and other systems where fast and consistent compilation times are very critical.

 ## Requirements